 Therefore, you must plan ahead and find resourceful ways to locate scholarships and sponsorships that can help you study abroad.
-Most students who successfully locate financial aid for an American degree program find it from one of three sources:
+Most students who successfully locate financial aid for an American degree program find it from one or a combination of these three sources:

 - They identify a generous, private sponsor.

 - They earn funding from an international scholarship program.

 - They secure financial aid within their home country by participating in a locally based foreign exchange program.

 Throughout most of the world, wealthy individuals often sponsor promising students from their communities.
 By paying for a college student's international learning experience, they hope that their beneficiary will contribute their talents to the world, bringing praise and satisfaction back to their hometown.
 Other sponsors expect students to bring the knowledge and the perspective gained from international study back home where they can help fellow citizens.
 Experts advise that you seek private sponsorship for your studies from friends, family members and neighbors in your home country.

 More frequently, international students can earn money to attend an American college by competing for prestigious scholarships.
 Many private foundations and charitable organizations sponsor scholarship competitions to help advance their cause or expand their profession.
 Family foundations extend smaller scholarships to honor the memory of deceased loved ones, some of whom may have wished to help foreign students.

 A number of service organizations, like the Rotary Foundation, offer scholarships to international students who can spread goodwill on the organization's behalf in their home countries.
 Trade organizations often recruit bright students who want to apply specific skills in their homeland.